 

-An essential motif in AA is the priority of externalizing all cryptographic operations to the users themselves as opposed to the server.
-The security of the system relies on every user utilizing their client-side software.
-This allows for a system with inherently less requisite trust in the server, although it does not come without downsides, as discussed later.
+The basic strategy in AA is to externalize all cryptographic operations to the users themselves as opposed to the server.
+The security of the system relies on having every user use client-side software.
+The advantage is that the clients don’t need to trust the server, but the disadvantage is that the clients have to work harder than they would when using say Ebay.

 . Setup

 The Global Administrator (the owner of the auction server) creates a new Estate and a new Estate Administrator.
 The Estate admin then proceeds to add users to the estate by username.
-Every user is expected to generate a new keypair corresponding to the particular Estate and disseminate their respective public keys to all other members of the Estate, preferably in a secure, out-of- band, manner.
-The Server is not expected to know of any information about the users other than their usernames.
-It has been proposed that the Server have a list of the members’ public keys for sake of ease-of-access but this practice is likely to breed trust in the Server which can be severely detrimental to the system.
+Every user is expected to generate a new keypair corresponding to the particular Estate and disseminate his/her respective public keys to all other members of the Estate, preferably in a secure, out-of- band, manner, e.g. by reading over the phone.
+The Server is not expected to know any information about the users other than their usernames.
+One might propose that the Server have a list of the members’ public keys for the sake of ease-of-access but this practice is likely to breed trust in the Server which can be severely detrimental to the system.

 . Auction Process

 An auction may be added or removed by the Estate admin only.
 Each auction’s  must be unique within the Estate.
-The client software will assert that this is the case upon entry of a new auction.
+The client software will determine whether this is the case upon entry of a new auction.
+[How?]
 If it is not the case, then the user who receives this error is to report it immediately to the Estate Administrator as well as all other members of the Estate.

 Bidding in an auction is broken up into two phases.
-Phase #1 is for the placing of bids in a necessarily irrevocable manner.
+Phase #1 is for the placing of bids in an irrevocable manner.
 The data submitted here are called bid commitments.
 Phase #2 is for the submission of the data both revealing the bid and authenticating the commitment.

 During Phase #1 , each member of the Estate must ﬁrst generate a new random string of bytes